Things to do in Dover

 Dover Beach is a scenic stretch of pebbly beach tucked between the dominant White Cliffs of Dover.
 The beach is surrounded by harbours which are a year-round hive of activity.
 Tourists and locals alike join to enjoy the fresh sea air, fantastic views of the ferries and cruise ships coming and going, and water sports.
 There are also various vendors of refreshments, including seafood stalls and a range of excellent, competitively priced restaurants.

 We recommend strolling along the esplanade to take in the view of Dover Castle up on the cliffs.
 On a clear day, the distant shoreline of France may even be visible.
 The beach and waters are surprisingly clean given their popularity and there’s plenty to do with swimming, body boarding and kayak hire all possibilities on fine weather days.
-For those with an interest in the lifeboats, there is also the RNLI station with their Severn class on display in the dock.
+For those with an interest in the lifeboats, there's also the RNLI station with their Severn class on display in the dock.

 Discover maritime history at Dover Museum